 Again, you will not have the time to add to the fitness you already have.
 So, what you do in the last few days is critical to your marathon success.

 This is where patience plays a part.

 You have to realize that now is the prime time to get a return on investment.
 Do less, not more.
 Remember the principle of leverage.

-Do what you feel works best for you.
+So, do what you feel works best for you.
 I have found that tapering 3 weeks out makes me feel too sluggish.
 The key is maintaining some high intensity workouts days before a marathon but not high in volume.
 How much time are you devoting to mental training?
 I ask that because so few runners pay attention to this.
 The facts are most runners are only paying attention to physical training.

 Week 4 – Highest volume week

 Week 3– 75% of your high week but maintaining intensity in track sessions.